-If you ask someone who is shall we say rheumy eyed and puffy with allergies whether or not their sinuses feel “lax”, you might get a look that confirms (at least in their minds) that you’re a crazy person.
+If you ask someone who is shall we say rheumy-eyed and puffy with allergies whether or not their sinuses feel “lax”, you might get a look that confirms (at least in their minds) that you’re a crazy person.
 However, if you ask them if their sinuses feel leaky runny drippy sneezy, then they will for a surety answer that they do.

 Symptoms of Runny Nose

 It’s not difficult to figure out if you have runny sinuses.
-There are always a leaky drippy fluids coming from the nose and eyes and often drainage into the back of the throat.
+There are always leaky drippy fluids coming from the nose and eyes and often drainage into the back of the throat.
 This drainage can cause sore throats and itchy coughing that is particularly uncomfortable when trying to sleep.
-The eyes will normally be red, itchy, and runny along with the nose that drips “like a faucet”.
+The eyes will normally be red, itchy, and runny along with the nose that drips "like a faucet".

 Sniffling and sneezing is a common occurrence and one may feel the strong urge to stuff tissue up both nostrils (especially when trying to sleep) for reprieve.
-In cases like this the person suffering isn’t going to care how this looks or at least I never do.
+In cases like this, the person suffering isn't going to care how this looks or at least I never do.
 However, if you poke fun at someone with an especially miserable runny nose, you might just get a soppy hanky thrown in your general direction.
-Not that I’ve ever done this of course.
+Not that I've ever done this of course.

 Seasonal allergies and hay fever are two of the main causes for runny nose or perhaps an over-sensitization of pollen, dust, mold, or animal dander.
 Whatever the case may be, your body is overreacting because it wants these irritants out of the body.
 I mean, have you ever seen what a pollen molecule looks like?
 Look at that lovely picture below...definitely not pleasant.
 Just looking at this picture makes my nose twitch.

 Regardless of the root cause of a runny nose, astringent herbs are indicated as they help tighten leaky, swollen, and inflamed tissues.
-Some herbs in particular have a special affinity for the upper respiratory system and are easy to use as teas, tinctures, or even as nasal irrigators.
+Some herbs, in particular, have a special affinity for the upper respiratory system and are easy to use as teas, tinctures, or even as nasal irrigators.

 Herbs for Runny Nose